HLovisiEnnes/ReviewPytorch/README.md

 # ReviewPytorch
-Review of Pytorch.
-Loosely based on Rao and McMahan
+Week long review of Pytorch.
+Loosely based on Rao and McMahan (2019).